-Funeral Monday for fallen Appleton firefighter
+Funeral to honor Wisconsin firefighter who died in shootout

 APPLETON, Wis.
-(AP) - Appleton’s fire chief is encouraging citizens to line a funeral procession route to honor firefighter Mitch Lundgaard who was killed in the line of duty last week.
+(AP) - A Wisconsin fire chief is encouraging citizens to line a funeral procession route to honor a firefighter killed in the line of duty last week.

-The processional begins at 1 p.m.
-Monday followed by a public visitation at Appleton Alliance Church from 3 to 5:30 p.m.
-Chief Jeremy Hansen says the processional route will run from the Brettschneider-Trettin-Nickel Funeral Chapel to the church.
+The processional honoring Mitch Lundgaard begins at 1 p.m.
+Monday followed by a public visitation at Appleton Alliance Church.
+Appleton Chief Jeremy Hansen says the processional route will run from Brettschneider-Trettin-Nickel Funeral Chapel to the church.
 Lundgaard will be taken back to the funeral home following the 6 p.m. service, which is not open to the general public.

 The husband and father of three was killed in the crossfire of a gunfight between police and a Wausau man who also died in the exchange of gunfire.
 Lundgaard was the first Appleton firefighter in 86 years to die in the line of duty.